carlosricardocm/cors/README.md

 This repository contains the data, analysis, and visual materials from the CORS experiment — a study exploring how minimal interface design influences cognitive load, emotional well-being, and navigation performance.

 📁 cors-experiment-results/
-│
-├── data/                 # Raw and processed experimental data └── README.md             # You are here

 📜 License